psgr220207/psgr220207/README.md

 - **Data Analysis:** Basic knowledge of **Pandas** and advanced **Excel** skills.
 - **Creativity:** Skilled in creating drawings and crafts as part of my personal development.
 - **Problem Solving:** Interested in applying Python tools for optimization.
+- **Industrial Engineering:** Currently learning to use industrial engineering concepts and tools.

 ## Interests
 - Drawing and crafting